tchungnz/fizzbuzz-swift/README.md

 Project Background
 -----
 This was my first mobile application and was built to quickly familiarise myself with Swift/Xcode before building our final project [Flare](https://github.com/appflare/flare).
+Thanks to [Yvette] (https://github.com/yvettecook) for the tutorial.